Adjunct Faculty, Oboe

 Ian Wisekal, a native of Long Island, NY, joined the Lamont faculty in 2013.
 He serves as Associate Principal Oboe of the Greeley Philharmonic Orchestra, and previously held the same position with the Puerto Rico Symphony Orchestra.
 He can be heard playing principal oboe on that orchestra's recording of Cofresí, which was nominated for a Latin Grammy.

 Ian received his bachelor of music degree with high distinction from the Eastman School of Music in Rochester, NY and his master of music degree from Southern Methodist University in Dallas, TX, earning full scholarships at both institutions.
 In 2012, Ian traveled to study with David Walter at the Paris Conservatory, thanks to a grant from the Pro-Symphony Association of Puerto Rico.
-He has performed at the Sarasota Music Festival, the festival at the Banff Arts Centre (Canada), the Music Masters Festival of Japan, the Casals Festival of Puerto Rico, the AIMS festival in Austria, and this summer joins the Crested Butte Music Festival as Principal Oboe.
+He has performed at the Sarasota Music Festival, the festival at the Banff Arts Centre (Canada), the Music Masters Festival of Japan, the Casals Festival of Puerto Rico, the AIMS festival in Austria, and recently joined the Crested Butte Music Festival as Principal Oboe.
 He is an active performer throughout Colorado, playing frequently with the Colorado Symphony and professional ensembles across the Front Range.
 His major teachers include Richard Killmer and Erin Hannigan.

 To learn more about Ian and hear recorded examples of his playing, visit his Portfolio Page .